Have Questions?

 631-723-3362 x307

-Diocese of Rockville Center is 15 miles from Wainscott, New York
+Diocese of Rockville Center is 15 miles from Wainscott, NY

 Diocese of Rockville Center is an addiction treatment program for people living in Wainscott, New York and within the surrounding neighborhoods and struggling with a drug and alcohol abuse issue and co-occurring mental health disorder.
 As such, it provides services like rational emotive behavioral therapy, individual psychotherapy, matrix model, dual diagnosis drug rehab, cognitive/behavior therapy, brief intervention approach and more, that are in line with its philosophy of evidence based treatments that are proven effective.